velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Yeah."

 "The local detainee intake facility up in the Harrows, I expect.
-There's one per ward."
+There's one in each ward."

 "What'll happen to her there?"